meteyou/docs/docs/btt-ebb/klipper.md

 ### Flash Klipper via CAN
 This is the recommended way to flash the firmware, when you use CanBoot on your board.

-!!! node "The board must be in the bootloader mode"

-    The status LED should blink in the bootloader mode.
-If not, double press the reset button to enter the bootloader mode.

 Find the UUID of your board:
 ``` bash
 python3 ~/CanBoot/scripts/flash_can.py -i can0 -q